 Kinder Farm Park, 1001 Kinder Farm Park Rd, Millersville, MD

-We encourage you to pick up your riding packet on Saturday Oct.
-6 from 12 Noon – 2 PM at the Kinder Farm Park Visitor Center.
-As you enter the park on Kinder Farm Park Rd., continue straight up a short hill.
-The Visitor’s Center is the first building on the left.
+We encourage you to pick up your wristband and T Shirt on Saturday Oct.
+2 from 12 Noon – 2 PM at the Kinder Farm Park Visitor Center so you can just” show and go” without checking in Sunday morning.
+You can also pick up for friends and family.
+As you enter the park on Kinder Farm Park Rd., continue straight up a short hill to The Visitor’s Center on the left.
 Packets will also be available beginning at 6:15 AM on ride day.
-You will receive a bib number which you must affix to your jersey.
-You must be registered either online or by paper form and have your riding bib to start your ride and utilize the rest stops.
+You will receive a numbered wristband which must be worn during your ride.
+You must be registered and have your wristband on to start your ride and utilize the rest stops.

 PARKING AT KINDER FARM PARK